 Please note that the name and e-mail of main contact persons (including the Main contact, Principal Investigator, Main Host Institution contact) are read-only in the administrative form, only additional details can be edited there.
 First give access rights to the person - identifying the contact with the name/e-mail/phone) and save the changes, then further details become editable in the form.

 Once the coordinator saves the changes, an automatic invitation is sent to the given contacts' e-mail addresses.
 The invited persons can access the proposal after logging into the Participant Portal - with the EU Login account linked to the given e-mail address - under the My Proposals menu.

 On Step 4 the coordinator is able to delete or reorganise participants and contact persons any time before the call deadline.

 Administrative forms (Step 5 of the submission wizard)

 By clicking on the 'Edit Form' button at Step 5 of the wizard, users can fill in the administrative forms for their proposal.
 Each type of action may have a different administrative form.
 Differences are mainly in the budget table, in the call specific questions and in the list of declarations.

 Guidance on how to fill in the form is provided directly in the form.
-Some parts of the form will be prefilled based on the data entered in the wizard or in the Beneficiary Register.
+Some parts of the form will be prefilled based on the data entered in the wizard or in the Participant Register.
 For more information on the administrative forms, please read the guidance in the forms (or in the templates available on the call page provided outside the submission system).